Skip to main content

 • Cell phone and local sim card (sites will assist with getting a local sim)

 All locations require a passport with validity until 6 months – 1 year after the program end date.
-Please refer to your university FAQs below for locations available and passport deadlines.
+Please refer to the university FAQs tab for locations available and passport deadlines.
 For all details on applying for a passport, please visit our Passport Guide.

 Recognized for academic excellence by The Princeton Review and the U.S. News & World Report, the University of New Haven elevates your global learning and pairs seamlessly with Verto Education’s experiential and community programming.